 In a thermally isolated solid, innumerable temperature distributions are possible at a given thermal energy.
 The question arises whether all these distributions are equally arbitrary or whether some distributions are less arbitrary than others.
-Even if all rules by which such temperature distributions can be ordered according to their arbitrariness depend themselves on arbitrary premises, the even distribution distinguishes itself from all other distributions independently of such premises.
+Even if all rules, by which such temperature distributions can be ordered according to their arbitrariness depend themselves on arbitrary premises, the even distribution distinguishes itself from all other distributions independently of such premises.

 According to the 'entropy principle' exactly this temperature distribution, the least arbitrary, is considered the most disordered one.
 This is maybe the oddest inconsistency of the modern scientific world view and shows how arbitrarily notions such as order, disorder and chaos can be used.
 If the facts underlying the second law of thermodynamics suggest a statement about order or disorder, it is this one: nature has a tendency towards the highest useful order.
 A temperature distribution of a solid differing from the even distribution can in the context of the surroundings be more highly ordered than the even distribution.
 But as soon as the solid is thermally isolated from these surroundings, the previous temperature distribution becomes as arbitrary as anyone else.

-The 'entropy principle' shows clearly that scientific dogmas in the same way as religious dogmas hardly can be refuted by empirical data.
+The 'entropy principle' clearly shows that scientific dogmas in the same way as religious dogmas hardly can be refuted by empirical data.
 According to common sense an interstellar nebula is less ordered than a planetary system.
 Nevertheless, from the 'entropy principle' follows the contrary.
 It also follows that a just hatched chick is less ordered than a raw egg, as at a constant surrounding temperature only processes can happen in the egg where entropy (disorder) increases.

 Also the obvious increase in ordered structures during evolution cannot refute the 'entropy principle'.
 The earth is not a closed system but receives energy from outside, almost 100 percent from the sun.
 In order to save the 'entropy principle' it is postulated that disorder on the sun has been increasing more than order has been increasing on earth.

 The 'entropy principle' is a consequence of a world view where blind chance reigns over the world.
-If the behaviour of the parts of a complex system depends solely on chance, there can be only a decrease in order.
+If the behavior of the parts of a complex system depends solely on chance, there can be only a decrease in order.
 A big weakness of modern science is the inability to deal properly with probabilities.

 Statistics and theory of probabilities have produced many complicated mathematical theories, but when probability reasonings are to be applied for concrete problems e.g. in evolution theory, biochemistry or medicine, in many cases, more importance is attached to prejudices than to empirical facts and logical reasoning.

-Simple considerations about probabilty show that Darwinism cannot explain evolution.
+Darwinism cannot explain evolution.
 The

-probability that we might throw 100 sixes with a set of 100 dice, is so low that it could safely be excluded under these conditions: since solidification of the earth's surface it would have been tried once a second on every square metre.
+probability that we might throw 100 sixes with a set of 100 dice is so low that it could safely be excluded under these conditions: since solidification of the earth's surface it would have been tried once a second on every square meter.
 It doesn't even matter, if we assume that it would have been tried in the same way on each ten planets of each 10 billion suns of 10 billion galaxies.